pombredanne/elsim-5/README.md

 The Signature Format used in Elsim is overcomplicated.
 Too many dicts inside lists inside dicts...
 Probably should consider using yara instead.
+There is also a lot of interest in strings usually, hence such a method should be implemented as well.
+If going for a full blown APK detection, the methods used in yara-androguard developed by Koodous should be incorporated too.
+The format also has the flaw, that it only support either class signatures or method signatures but not both.
+This is a flaw in the whole system right now.

 Compression Method
 ------------------